 Cool-weather calls for warm comforting bowls of food, right?
 I particularly love eating comfort foods that are hearty yet light on the stomach and are easy to prep.
 Like this simple 6-ingredient Creamy Pea Soup!

 While I prefer eating soups for dinner, this beautiful vibrant green Pea Soup is wonderful for lunch too.
-It will fill you up without weighing you down..great for office, where afternoon siesta is not an option!
+It will fill you up without weighing you down..great for the office, where an afternoon siesta is not an option!
 Its a great for when you've run out of ideas for dinner.
-We somehow always have some frozen peas, onion and garlic on hand, don't we?
+We somehow always have some frozen peas, onion, and garlic on hand, don't we?
 Yes, that's all it needs!

 I hope this easy Creamy Pea Soup finds a spot on your table this winter.
 I’d love to hear from you!
 Please tag me on Instagram @tashasartisanfoods, using the hashtag #tashasartisanfoods.
 You can also FOLLOW ME on INSTAGRAM, PINTEREST for more fabulous recipes!